 Carolei D (2019) Testing the Effectiveness of Civil Society Self-Regulation: The Case of Roman Third-Sector and the Scandal ‘Mafia Capitale’.
-Working Papers Series Volume XI, Conference Working Papers Series, Amsterdam, The Netherlands, July 2018.
-International Society for Third-Sector Research (ISTR) website.
+In: Proceedings of Democracy and Legitimacy: The Role of the Third Sector in a Globalizing World 13th International Conference.
+Conference Working Paper Series, XI.
+Democracy and Legitimacy: The Role of the Third Sector in a Globalizing World 13th International Conference, Amsterdam, The Netherlands, 10.07.2018-13.07.2018.
+Baltimore, MD, USA: International Society for Third-Sector Research. https://www.istr.org/page/WP_Amsterdam

 autonomy against hypothetical legislative interferences.
 Even if quantitative findings indicate a medium compliance rate, qualitative findings suggest that there can be many reasons behind noncompliance which sometimes do not depend entirely on CSO’s commitment to comply with voluntary standards.
 In this context, a distinction between objective and subjective noncompliance is drawn.